delmic/odemis/doc/develop/extending.rst

 Learning Python
 """""""""""""""
-Allmost all Odemis is written in Python.
-If you are not familliar with this programming language, it is recommended you first have a look at a tutorial.
+Almost all Odemis is written in Python.
+If you are not familiar with this programming language, it is recommended you first have a look at a tutorial.
 For instance, read
 `A Crash Course in Python for Scientists <http://nbviewer.ipython.org/gist/rpmuller/5920182>`_.